yndlingsfar/serverless-openapi-integration-helper/README.md

   inputDirectory: ./ #optional, defaults to ./
   cors: true #optional, defaults to false
   mapping: #required for at least one stage, where to read the aws integration files from (file or directory)
-    - path: schemas
+    - path: integrations
       stage: dev
-    - path: schemas
+    - path: integrations
       stage: prod
     - path: mocks/customer.yml
       stage: test